Chevrolet Lumina APV: Model overview

 At the time of its 1990 release, the Lumina APV was marketed as a bodystyle of the Chevrolet Lumina model line.
 For the 1989 model year, Chevrolet introduced the Lumina, effectively consolidating the Celebrity and Monte Carlo into a single model line, with the Lumina APV replacing the Celebrity station wagon.

 At its 1990 introduction, the Lumina APV was offered in two trim levels; a base trim and an up-level CL trim.
 There was also the Chevrolet APV cargo van, a two-seater commercial vehicle.
-Base-trim versions featured chrome exterior trim while CL versions were produced with red exterior trim and badging (similar to the Lumina Euro).
+Base-trim versions featured red exterior trim while CL versions were produced with chrome exterior trim.
 For 1993, the CL trim was renamed LS; the Lumina APV badging was removed from the doors.
 For 1994, the model underwent a mid-cycle revision and was renamed the Chevrolet Lumina Minivan (in place of the APV suffix).
+The final vans rolled off the assembly line on June 27, 1996.